Adult Education and Family Literacy Act’s (AEFLA) purpose is to:

 - acquiring an understanding of the American system of Government, individual freedom, and the responsibilities of citizenship.

-The following links illustrate 2016-17 data from WIOA, Title II: AEFLA programs.
+The following links illustrate data from WIOA, Title II: AEFLA programs for recent years.
 The fact sheets include an overall report on Adult Basic Education (ABE) for Nevada, followed by individual results from the seven adult education agencies across the state.

 State at a Glance